ChrisSlack/GolfTourMobile/README.md

 - `npm test` - run unit tests with Vitest
 - `npm audit` - check for dependency vulnerabilities

+**Fixing audit issues**
+Run `npm audit fix` to apply safe fixes, or `npm audit fix --force` for major bumps.
+See the npm docs for caveats.

 ## Architecture

 The app is built with **React** and **TypeScript** using **Vite** for bundling.